Greensbury Washington Offley: Personal life

 Offley married twice while living in Connecticut.
 In 1837, he married his first wife, Ann Offley, who died in the 1850s.
 He married Elizabeth Offley (born 1840) by 1860 according to census records.
 Little is known about either of his wives, and he had no known biological children.
-He did adopt one daughter, Adelaide Brown (1857–1927), whose mother was one of the Nipmuc people.
+He did adopt one daughter, Adelaide Brown (1857–1927), whose mother was a Nipmuc.